 Maynooth University has a comprehensive framework for QA and QE which is vigorously implemented.
 An important component in Maynooth is the commitment to monitoring, review and adaptation of policies and procedures.
-The preparation of the ISER provided an opportunity for self-evaluation across the University.
+As outlined in section 6.1 the preparation of the ISER provided an opportunity for self-evaluation across the University.
 It confirmed that there has been steady progress since the last institutional review.
-It also identified some areas where improvements can be made, and many are already included as action points in the University Strategic Plan 2018-2022.
-The University awaits the report on the Institutional Review which will guide further developments in relation to QA and QE.
-The Strategic Plan explicitly recognizes the need for close alignment of QA and QE with strategic planning at all levels in the University.
+It also identified some areas where improvements can be made, many of which were already included as action points in the University Strategic Plan 2018-2022.
+The Institutional Review Report provided unique insights and perspectives and has given the University a substantial amount of feedback and ideas that will impact on how the University develops and shapes itself over the coming years.